-Special committees may, at the discretion of the Board, be established as needed.
+- Special committees may, at the discretion of the Board, be established as needed.
 Each committee shall be composed of a chair appointed by the president from the Board and as many additional members as needed.
-The additional members may be Board members, administrative staff, or members at large.
+The additional members may be trustees, administrative staff, or members at large.

 B. Term of Office

 - Special committees shall serve until their final report is submitted to the Board.